I leave a little bit of me wherever I go.

 For my followers who were with me last year, you know that I fulfilled my goal of posting every day.
 I primarily did this to challenge myself, but it was also a way to learn more about poetry.
 And boy, was it!
 But oh what fun I had!
 Because I was so diligent, I learned so much about poetry, other writers, other styles and managed to work through a lot of emotional stuff too.
 Imagine a rubber band ball – thousands of bands representing new ideas, discoveries, tales, emotions, and more, and you’ll get the gist of what I was wrapped up in all year long.
 It was lovely!

 Writing every day also led to the idea of publishing my second book – Every Day I Pause.
-Look for announcements soon about the release date!
-The goal was to have it available at the end of last year, but then I got sick shortly before Christmas.
+I achieved my goal of having it available at the end of last year despite getting sick shortly before Christmas.
 Don’t you love it when life hands you a detour?
 I don’t.
-Unfortunately, I did not recover until right before New Year’s.
-But I am excited to share this with you in 2019!
+Unfortunately, I did not recover physically until right before New Year’s but still published the book. 🙂

 You’ve probably noticed that I updated the I Write Her banner photo.
 My mission is still the same – presenting written forms of my humanity – but I’m feeling a lot more fluid rather than square and rigid at the moment.
 Hence the shapeless feel of the image I chose.
 The previous one was intentionally more rigid to showcase my goal of being very deliberate and intentional about my writing during 2018.
 The banner will presumably change should my mood or purpose take on another shift.